 Many-faceted, brilliant and rare.

 Centre Stone of the Crown of the World,

 Email Poem |

-Analysis and Comments on Azure and Gold
+Comments, Analysis, and Meaning on Azure and Gold

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Azure and Gold here.